Domhnall Gleeson: 2020–present: Television roles and theatre

 The start of a new decade saw Gleeson pivot into television roles.
-In 2020 he co-starred opposite Merritt Wever in Run, an American comedy thriller television series created by Vicky Jones that premiered on April 12, 2020 on HBO.
-In July 2020, HBO canceled the series after one season.
+In 2020, he co-starred opposite Merritt Wever in Run, an American comedy thriller television series created by Vicky Jones that premiered on 12 April 2020 on HBO.
+In July 2020, HBO cancelled the series after one season.
 He reprised his role as Thomas McGregor in Peter Rabbit 2 (2021).
 In 2021 he starred in Frank of Ireland, an Irish comedy television series that he co-created with his brother Brian Gleeson and close friend, Michael Moloney.
 It was co-produced by Sharon Horgan.
 It premiered in the United Kingdom on Channel 4 on 15 April 2021 and Australia, Canada and the United States on Amazon Prime on 16 April 2021.
 The series received mixed reviews from critics.
 Brian Gleeson confirmed in 2022 that the series would not be returning.

-Gleeson returned to theatre in 2021 starring in Enda Walsh's Medicine.
+Gleeson returned to the theatre in 2021, starring in Enda Walsh's Medicine.
 It received its world premiere at Edinburgh International Festival in August 2021 prior to its opening at GIAF 2021 in September and New York transfer to St. Ann’s Warehouse in November.
 Gleeson received acclaim for his performance and was nominated for Best Actor in The Irish Times Theatre Awards.

 In 2022, he starred in the FX on Hulu psychological thriller limited series The Patient as Sam Fortner, a serial killer, alongside Steve Carell.
 He received Golden Globe and Critics Choice nominations for his role in the limited series.
-In 2023 he continued his work in television by portraying John Dean in the satirical political miniseries White House Plumbers.
+In 2023, he continued his work in television by portraying John Dean in the satirical political miniseries White House Plumbers.

 In August 2023, it was announced that Gleeson would star in Alice & Jack, a television series made for Channel 4.
 He is also credited as a co-producer.
-The series will premiere on PBS Masterpiece on March 17, 2024.
-The series was released on Channel 4 on February 14, 2024 and received mixed to negative reviews from critics, with praise for Gleeson's acting, but with criticism over the plot and character arc.
+The series will premiere on PBS Masterpiece on 17 March 2024.
+The series was released on Channel 4 on 14 February 2024 and received mixed to negative reviews from critics, with praise for Gleeson's acting, but with criticism over the plot and character arc.

-In August 2023 Gleeson starred in the music video for "De Selby (Part 2)" by Irish singer song writer, Hozier.
+Gleeson starred in the music video for "De Selby (Part 2)" by Irish singer song writer, Hozier.
 The video was filmed in County Wicklow.
 Gleeson voiced the role of Lawrence in James Acaster's scripted podcast Springleaf.
 It is presented as a true crime podcast, with the framing device of Springleaf playing wire recordings of his most important case.
 After its second episode, Springleaf topped the Spotify podcast chart in the UK and Ireland.
 He also voiced the character of "Boy" in the 2023 animated short story Worry World.